vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ![image](/airgapped/add-cert3.png)

 ### Add the Bootstrap Registry certificate to the Admin host Trust Store
-Use the commands below to add the Bootstrap Harbor certificate to the Admin host trust store.
+You can use the commands below to add the Bootstrap Harbor certificate to the Admin host trust store.

 ```bash
 sudo cp registry0.crt /usr/local/share/ca-certificates